hypervel/hypervel.org/docs/docs/http-client.md

 $response = Http::timeout(3)->get(/* ... */);
 ```

-If the given timeout is exceeded, an instance of `LaravelHyperf\HttpClient\ConnectionException` will  be thrown.
+If the given timeout is exceeded, an instance of `Hypervel\HttpClient\ConnectionException` will  be thrown.

 You may specify the maximum number of seconds to wait while trying to connect to a server using the `connectTimeout` method: